About Keith

 They were a collaborator on two separate National Endowment for the Humanities (NEH) funded summer institutes: a K-12 educator program titled “Asian Americans in New York: Film and Literature,” and a CUNY-centered initiative, “Building Asian American Studies across the Community College Classroom.”

-Prior to graduate study, Keith worked as an environmental engineer, taught K-12 math and science, was a co-founder of a college preparation company in Beijing.
+Prior to graduate study, Keith worked as an environmental engineer, taught K-12 math and science, and was a co-founder of a college preparation company in Beijing.
 They’ve also held jobs as a camp counselor, computer scientist, and electrical and mechanical fabricator and machinist.

 Keith is a proponent of free, libre, and open source software, digital privacy, cryptography, and GNU/Linux.